Kozea/Radicale/DOCUMENTATION.md

 _(>= 3.3.1)_

-The path to the Dovecot client authentication socket (eg. /run/dovecot/auth-client on Fedora).
-Radicale must have read / write access to the socket.
+Path to the Dovecot client authentication socket (eg. /run/dovecot/auth-client on Fedora).
+Radicale must have read & write access to the socket.

 Default: `/var/run/dovecot/auth-client`